PSG's 10 biggest sales of all time

-Nevertheless, PSG bought the player on a permanent deal at the end of the season and Aurier showed what he could do in his second season, with notable goals over Lyon and Shakhtar Donetsk.
+Nevertheless, PSG bought the player on a permanent deal at the end of the season and Aurier showed what he could do in his second season, with notable goals against Lyon and Shakhtar Donetsk.

 However, the right-back would quickly draw a line under his time at PSG when a Periscope video surfaced of Aurier calling Angel Di Maria a “clown”, referring to manager Lauren Blanc by a homophobic slur and the club’s apparent favouritism for striker Zlatan Ibrahimovic.

 The player was suspended indefinitely in mid-February, spent the rest of the season playing with the reserves and then made a €25 million move to Tottenham Hotspur a few months later.

 7. Blaise Matuidi - €25m (Juventus, 2017)

 Blaise Matuidi was already 30 when Juventus decided to pay €25m for his services to add steel and energy to their midfield.

 The Frenchman enjoyed a productive time at PSG but he was perhaps never going to be the midfielder to take them to the next, elite Champions League-winning, level.

-So, the fact they received €25m again makes for a good deal, even if he was a solid player too.
+So, the fact they received €25m again makes for a good deal, even if he was a solid player for the Parisians.

 6. Lucas Moura - €28.4m (Tottenham, 2017)

 Sir Alex Ferguson famously lamented the fact that PSG would pay so much for a teenage Brazilian sensation in Lucas Moura as Man Utd were priced out of a deal for the winger.

 The Red Devils probably dodged a bullet with this one though as Moura never really met expectations while at PSG and was subsequently sold to Tottenham.

-Though he has undoubtedly had impressive moments for Spurs like the famous goals against Ajax to take the club to its first ever Champions League final, it was a decent bit of business for PSG.
+Though he undoubtedly had impressive moments for Spurs, most notably the famous goals against Ajax to take the club to its first ever Champions League final, selling him was a decent bit of business for PSG.

 5. Ronaldinho - €32.3m (Barcelona, 2003)

 Before PSG were a super club, they still had players who were enjoying greatness, or at least on the cusp of it.

 Ronaldinho only spent two seasons in Paris but it was enough for Barcelona to scrap a move for Man Utd's David Beckham in order convince the Brazilian to move to Camp Nou.